rdevries-thoughtworks/leap_se/pages/docs/platform/en.md

 **REQUIREMENTS** -- Before you begin, make sure you meet these requirements:

-* *Debian Servers*: Servers that you deploy to must be running Debian Wheezy, and no other distribution or version.
+* *Debian Servers*: Servers that you deploy to must be running **Debian Jessie**, and no other distribution or version.
 * *Real or Paravirtualized Servers*: Servers must be real machines or paravirtualized VMs (e.g. KVM, Xen, OpenStack, AWS, Google Compute).
 OS level virtualization is not supported (e.g. OpenVZ, Linux-VServer, etc), nor are system emulators (VirtualBox, QEMU, etc).
 * *Your Workstation*: You must have a Linux or Mac computer to deploy from (this can be a headless machine with no GUI).
 Windows is not supported (Cygwin would probably work, but is untested).
 * *Your Own Domain*: You must own a domain name.
 Before your provider can be put into production, you will need to make modifications to the DNS for the provider's domain.